tweag/inline-js/README.md

 Here, you can see the Haskell value `gameWorld` (which has both `ToJSON` and `FromJSON` derived) serialized into the JavaScript quotation with the antiquotation `$gameWorld`.
 Explicit use of `return` is required to extract a value out from the quotation.

+Note that both `expr`/`block` supports using `await`, making it convenient to work with asynchronous JavaScript APIs based on `Promise`s.

+### Beyond passing JSON data

+The `expr`/`block` QuasiQuoters in `inline-js` pass JSON data between Haskell/JavaScript. `inline-js-core` additionally provides ability to:

+* Pass raw binary data, or `JSVal`s which are references of arbitrary JavaScript values.
+* Run dynamic `import()` to import a built-in module, npm module in `node_modules`, or a `.mjs` module file.
+* Specify evaluate/resolve timeouts when evaluating JavaScript.
+* Decouple the send/receive processes, so it's possible to asynchronously send a batch of requests and later retrieve the responses.
+* Manipulate `stdin`/`stdout`/`stderr` handles of the underlying `node` process.

+See the haddock documentation of `Language.JavaScript.Inline.Core` for details.
+If you're using `inline-js`, `Language.JavaScript.Inline` also re-exports that module.

 ### Session Management

-`inline-js` also exposes the `withJSSession`, `startJSSession` and `killJSSession` functions, with options for configuring the session. `inline-js` works by communicating with a Node.js script which evaluates the quoted JavaScript code.
-Within a session, global variables are maintained across splices. `let`, `var` and `const` variable declarations are not shared even within the same session.
+`inline-js` exposes the `withJSSession`, `newJSSession` and `closeJSSession` functions, with options for configuring the session. `inline-js` works by communicating with a Node.js "eval server" script which evaluates received JavaScript code snippets.

-Important note: `withJSSession` wraps the session with cleanup logic, but when you create a session with `startJSSession`, you will need to clean up with `killJSSesssion`.
+To avoid polluting the global namespace, the high-level `expr`/`block` QuasiQuoters wrap JavaScript code in the IIFE(Immediately Invoked Function Expression) style, so `let`, `var` and `const` variable declarations in the splices are not shared even within the same session.
+This is not the case if you're using lower-level `eval` from `inline-js-core` instead.

+Important note: do not run untrusted JavaScript via `inline-js-core`/`inline-js`.
+They don't provide any kind of security guarantee.

-## Progress Checklist
+## Building

-* [x] Phase 0: Bare bones RPC
-    * [x] Lightweight JSON library, including AST/encoder/decoder
-    * [x] Lightweight RPC supporting concurrent non-order-preserving requests/responses in a cross platform manner, without relying on HTTP
-    * [x] Proper error handling
-    * [x] Basic ping/pong unit test powered by QuickCheck generated JSON values
-* [x] Phase 1: Eval server
-    * [x] Eval server for synchronous code, supporting eval timeouts
-    * [x] Eval server for asynchronous code, supporting eval/resolve timeouts
-* [ ] Phase 2: Marshaling arbitrary Haskell/Node.js values, including functions
-    * [x] Modeling arbitrary Node.js values as `JSRef`s
-        * [x] Mapping from `JSRef`s to JavaScript values in the eval server
-        * [x] Explicit construction of `JSRef`s based on Haskell eval commands
-        * [x] Assembling a Haskell `JSRef` into an eval command
-        * [x] Regional destruction of `JSRef`s in Haskell
-    * [ ] Modeling arbitrary Haskell values
-        * [ ] `Dynamic`-based?
-More strongly typed?
-Yet to be explored.
-* [ ] Phase 3: Haskell syntactic sugar, e.g. `foreign import javascript`
-    * [ ] Monad transformer to thread a session around
-    * [ ] Template Haskell splices to convert from syntactic sugar to actual logic
+Simply `stack build` shall do.
+Run `stack test inline-js` to run the test suite, `stack test inline-js --test-arguments="-j8"` for parallel testing.

+A recent version of `node` and `npm` is required in `PATH`.
+We test against the latest version of Node.js (11) on CircleCI.

 ## Sponsors

 [![Tweag I/O](https://www.tweag.io/img/tweag-small.png)](https://www.tweag.io)

-`inline-js` and `inline-js-core` are developed by [Tweag I/O](https://tweag.io/).
+`inline-js-core`/`inline-js` are developed by [Tweag I/O](https://tweag.io/).